pjf/skyrim-requiem-wine/README.md

 ### Performance

 If you want the best performance, then using wine-staging with CSMT is the way to go.
 I got a *significant* performance boost by using wine-staging 2.13, enabling CSMT under the "Staging" tag of winecfg, and adding an override for `nvapi` in the libraries tab, and then using the 'edit' button to change that to "disabled".

+More recent versions of wine 3.x have CSMT enabled by default.

 ## ModOrganizer